 DA-1726 is a novel OXM analogue functioning as a GLP1R/GCGR dual agonist for the treatment of NASH and obesity.
 Activation of GLP-1R contributes to central anorexic effect (appetite suppression) and activation of GCGR peripherally enhances basal metabolic rate.
 Accordingly, non-clinical studies have shown DA-1726 not only reduces food intake but also increases energy expenditure even at the basal resting state, leading to persistent weight loss in diet-induced obese animals.
 In preclinical mice models administration of DA-1726 resulted in improved weight loss, as well as reduced hepatic steatosis, inflammation, and fibrosis compared to semaglutide as well as another OXM analogue in development.
 Having stabilized the fragile peptide through several unique modifications, DA-1726 is predicted to be available as a onceweekly regimen to humans.
-We intend to advance DA-1726 through an IND application and initiation of human clinical trials
+We intend to advance DA-1726 through an IND application during the second half of 2023 and thereafter through initiation of human clinical trials.